skhanal5/clip-farmer/README.md

 Run `go build -o clip-farmer.exe` to build the executable in the project root if it already doesn't exist.

 ### Config

+You will need secret values from Twitch and TikTok to use this application, refer to [local development](#local-development)

 #### TikTok Config
 To set the TikTok environment variables in the app config use the following command: